jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 ![gem server](documentation/images/gem-server.png)

 ![gem server localhost](documentation/images/gem-server-webpage.png)

-The XSL code is embedded inside Ruby as well as some XML markup in an interpolated Heredoc syntax.

-The Debrief project used Apache Ant, SaxonHE, XSL and ran inside Eclipse therefor requiring Java.

-This project uses Ruby to create the ditamap and Ruby and Nokogiri XSLT to create the sub task files.

-Darwin Information Typing Architecture (DITA) is an XML data model for authoring and using DITA-OT you can publish those ideas.

-The DITA standard is maintained by the OASIS DITA Technical Committee.

 I used RubyMine and OS X for development.
 RubyMine is an integrated development environment (IDE) for Ruby and Rails projects and has Git functionality built in.